Black Bean and Goat Cheese Quesadillas

 - Sour cream and salsa, for topping Add to list

-In a bowl combine the black beans, the red onion, tomato, cilantro, chiles, and the lime juice.
+In a bowl combine black beans, red onion, tomato, cilantro, chiles, and lime juice.
 Season to taste with salt and pepper.

 Preheat a 10-inch or larger skillet on medium heat.
 Once it's fully preheated, spread softened butter or vegetable oil on one side of two tortillas.
 Place one tortilla butter-side down in the hot skillet.
-Spread one quarter of the cheese mixture on top of the tortilla and top with one quarter of the black bean mixture.
-Place the other tortilla, butter side up, on top of all this.
+Spread one quarter of the cheese mixture on top of tortilla and top with one quarter of the black bean mixture.
+Place the other tortilla, butter side up, on top.

-Cook until the bottom tortilla is nice and golden brown, using a pancake turner, carefully turn the quesadilla over and cook until nicely golden brown.
+Cook until bottom tortilla is golden brown, and, using a pancake turner, carefully flip the quesadilla over and cook until golden brown on the other side.
 Repeat process 3 more times with remaining tortillas and filling.

 To serve, cut each quesadilla into 8 wedges and serve with a dollop of sour cream and salsa on the side.